 2. Beverage Station.
 I am now working on number three of these babies.
 What a great re-purpose project for an old stainless sink and a sewing machine cabinet.
 I love the look and they make entertaining in a back yard or porch more inviting.
 My favorite blue color, Behr sailboat blue, got used here.
 My long-suffering husband gets major credit for the stainless sink idea here.

 1. Mudroom Bench.
 When we moved this year I literally looked for homes that my mudroom bench would fit in.
 It is by far my most favorite project to date.
-I look forward to the day that someone sends me a photo of their version of the project. http://theweekendcountrygirl.com/2013/01/28/toilet-paper-roll-art/; A found dresser, waiting for heavy trash pickup, and a resale shop mirror turned into this beauty.
+I look forward to the day that someone sends me a photo of their version of the project.&nbsphttp://theweekendcountrygirl.com/2013/01/28/toilet-paper-roll-art/; A found dresser, waiting for heavy trash pickup, and a resale shop mirror turned into this beauty.

 I hope you enjoyed my little walk down memory lane.
 Thank you for taking the time to look back on my last two years.
 Thank you for allowing me to share what we do.